-- We will dedicate ourselves to living virtue. - We will support others in living virtue. - We will commit to constructive thoughts, words, and deeds. - When faced with challenges or conflict, we will find solutions that cultivate virtue for ourselves and for one another. - We will meet the needs of all students entrusted to our care through differentiated instruction including enrichment, assistance, assessment and accommodations. - We will state objectives and goals so that students understand the purpose of individual lessons, how they achieve standards and are able to monitor personal progress. - With our students, we will make SKDS a place of peace, reconciliation and welcome as we remain ever faithful to our mission, to teach as Jesus taught as we grow into intentional disciples. - We remain committed to working in partnership with our families for the benefit of the children entrusted to our care.
+- We will dedicate ourselves to living virtue and support others in living virtue. - When faced with challenges or conflict, we will find solutions that cultivate virtue for ourselves and for one another. - We will meet the needs of all students entrusted to our care through differentiated instruction including enrichment, assistance, assessment and accommodations. - We will state objectives and goals so that students understand the purpose of individual lessons, how they achieve standards and are able to monitor personal progress. - With our students, we will make SKDS a place of peace, reconciliation and welcome as we remain ever faithful to our mission, to teach as Jesus taught as we grow into intentional disciples. - We remain committed to working in partnership with our families for the benefit of the children entrusted to our care.